gardener/test-infra/docs/GetStarted.md

         repo: github.com/my-repo/it.git
         revision: master
   ```
-- Add your testdefinition name to `testflow[0]definition.name` of the copied testrun
+- Add your TestDefinition name to `testflow[0]definition.name` of the copied Testrun
   ```yaml
   spec:
     testflow: